Search

 • Set up CE.SDK within your Svelte project.

-• Render the custom CE.SDK Svelte component in your application.
+• Render the custom CE.SDK Svelte component in your app.

 Prerequisites#